MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/custom-capabilities-for-universal-windows-platform-apps.md

 # Custom Capabilities for Universal Windows Platform Apps

-Custom capabilities are a new capability class introduced to allow developers to make better use of the UWP(Universal Windows Platform).
+Custom Capabilities are a new capability class introduced to allow developers to make better use of the UWP(Universal Windows Platform).
 A [Universal Windows Platform (UWP)](https://msdn.microsoft.com/50a5605e-3a91-41db-800a-9180717c1e86) application can utilize Custom Capabilities to gain access to system software.

 3rd party partners can define or claim their own capabilities.
-Custom capabilities also do not have to be built into Windows at compilation time.
+Custom Capabilities also do not have to be built into Windows at compilation time.
 App authorization to use the capability verifies during the app installation instead of when uploaded to the store.